Published on 22nd July 2020

 Let us now move on to Hungarian Pictures, which as the story goes, was further fuelled by conversations between Mándoki and the now sadly departed Jon Lord and Greg Lake, both former Soulmates.
 The idea, to honour the works of Hungarian composer Béla Bartók.

-In creating this epic ProgRock suite the music encompasses elements from folk, jazz, classical, rock, blues.
-As with the opening of the first album, Living in the Gap, many of these elements are evident in the opening track.
+The music for this epic prog-rock suite encompasses elements from folk, jazz, classical, rock, blues, and as with the opening of the first album, Living in the Gap, many of these elements are evident in the opening track.
 Szakcsi Lakatos Béla opens the album with evocative grand piano, which takes into some bluesy jazz, a brief folky interlude with flute and violin, before the “lazy river” vocals.
 From here we head into a great instrumental section dominated by Cory Henry’s magical Hammond-esque solo, followed by shorter breaks from the brass guys, interspersed by Al Di Meola on classical guitar.
 Thrilling stuff!

 Segueing into the brief, earworm song that is Utopia for Realists, before heading into the twenty-minute centrepiece of the suite, creatively based around Bartók’s many Folk Dances and the Transylvanian Dances.
 This is an epic track and one that pulls in the vast majority of the assembled musicians.
 All the requites for a prog classic are present – with Bartók’s music as the foundation, coupled with innovative interpretations, recapitulated themes and melodies, and finally, soulful, along with fiery, instrumentals.
 The latter, too numerate to mention, so here is just one from violinist Edvin Marton performing an adaption of Bartók’s Children’s Dance…